Matercan/Matercan/README.md

 - Local trans linux user with weird pronouns (it/they)
 - I use hyprland for nix *and* arch btw
 - Rust is the best lang ever written, tho C is good too
-- vim is the best text edtir ever written
+- vim is the best text editor ever written

 ## Socials